 - Keep accurate service records and program documentation.
 Provide activity reports and statistical information.
 Maintain Central Internet Client Database as required

 - Work collaboratively with volunteers and staff to ensure efficient and effective management of FAMC events and activities

 - Report to Executive Director and Program Coordinator as required

-Deadline to apply is Friday, April 28, 2017 by 4:00 p.m.
-Apply ONLY by email to Executive Director Jeff Burch at [email protected].
+Deadline to apply is Friday, January 26th, 2018.
+Apply ONLY by email to Executive Director Jeff Burch at the following address: [email protected].
 Only selected candidates will be contacted for interviews.